 Who is required to use two-factor authentication?

-SHSU Faculty, Staff, and Student Employees are required to use two-factor authentication.
+All SHSU members, including Retirees and Alumni, are required to use two-factor authentication.

 Two-factor authentication sounds complicated; how does it work?

 Its not complicated at all.
-After IT@Sam configures an application to be protected by two-factor authentication, when you login to that application with your username and password (something you know) you will be prompted for a second authentication using a security device such as your smartphone, tablet, or phone line (something you have).
+After IT configures an application to be protected by two-factor authentication, when you login to that application with your username and password (something you know) you will be prompted for a second authentication using a security device such as your smartphone or tablet.
 This in a nutshell is what two-factor authentication means...using two different factors for a complete authentication process.
 The first factor is something only you should know, in this case your password.
 The second factor is something you have, in this case your smartphone, tablet, or phone line.
-This ensures that you are the person that is actually logging in, as someone who may have guessed or cracked your password should not have your smartphone, tablet, or office landline.
+This ensures that you are the person that is actually logging in, as someone who may have guessed or cracked your password should not have your smartphone or tablet.

 I don't have a smartphone or tablet, how can I use two-factor authentication?